-Bachelor's degree in Software Engineering or Computer Science (or other relevant discipline) and 4 to 6 years of experience in a similar management and development role
+Bachelor's degree in Software Engineering or Computer Science (or other relevant disciplines) and 4 years of experience in a similar management and development role

 Strong development and management experience creating and maintaining systems that use content management systems (preferably Kentico), customer relationship management systems (preferably Salesforce), and business intelligence systems

-Experience developing and managing projects using the Microsoft product stack such as: o Classic ASP, ASP.NET, C#, MVC, SQL Server/SSIS/SSAS/SSRS, Visual Studio
+Experience developing and managing projects using the Microsoft product stack such as: -Classic ASP, ASP.NET, C#, MVC, SQL Server/SSIS/SSAS/SSRS, Visual Studio

 Knowledge of business intelligence concepts such as data warehousing design, data cubes, predictive modeling, KPIs, and dashboards/scorecards